mzazon/awesome-cloud-projects/aws/distributed-transactions-sqs-dynamodb/distributed-transactions-sqs-dynamodb.md

    echo "✅ API Gateway created: ${API_ENDPOINT}"
    ```

    The API Gateway is now deployed and ready to accept transaction requests.
-Client applications can POST transaction data to the `/transactions` endpoint, which will trigger the saga orchestrator and initiate the distributed transaction flow across all microservices.
+Client applications can POST transaction data to the `/transactions` endpoint with automatic HTTPS termination, request validation, and seamless Lambda integration.

 10. **Configure CloudWatch Monitoring and Alarms**:

-    CloudWatch alarms provide proactive monitoring for our distributed transaction system, alerting on critical failure conditions that could indicate system degradation.
-These alarms monitor key metrics such as Lambda function errors and SQS message age, enabling rapid response to operational issues.
-Proper monitoring is essential for maintaining system reliability and meeting SLA requirements in production environments.
+    CloudWatch provides comprehensive monitoring for distributed transaction systems, alerting on critical failure conditions and performance degradation.
+These alarms monitor Lambda function errors and SQS message age, enabling proactive operational response to maintain system reliability and SLA compliance.

     ```bash
     # Create CloudWatch alarm for failed transactions